salamanetwork/tutocpp20/README.md

     ( My Tutorial's Journey On C++ 20 ) || ( Modern C++ ) = starts at 1 June 2023

 ###### Hints:
     This is not my first attempt to start this journey.
     I think there are 10 or more attempts.
     By the way I completed many courses before, but I keep doing that since 2003.
-        Finally I decided to note down and keep logging my progress, maybe I hope it will help me and some people too.
+    Finally I decided to note down and keep logging my progress.
+    May I hope it will help me and some people too.

 ###### For Future Me:
     - I Really, Did A Great Job Here 💪.
     - I Should Know When I Must Stop! 🫷.
     - I Love Classic Programming At The Most 😍.
     - I Love C-Style Syntax Programming Forever 🥰.
     - Keep It Up, HALAL Way! 😉.
     - AI Keeps Its Eyes On You, But It Will Never Ever Beats You 😜.
     - Python For Smart People.
 Let's Face The Truth "I Am Not!", But I Am Seeking Professionalism 😂.
     - Love Myself Before Seeking Someone Loves Me 🤪.

 ## Utilities: